audreyfeldroy/new-library-sprint/installing_cookiecutter/README.md

 for Python, people have created hundreds of JavaScript, Ruby, Lisp, C, C++, Objective-C templates powered by this tool.

 Cookiecutter should take about a minute to install.
-Once it finishes installing, let's check it's version:
+Once cookiecutter finishes installing, let's check that it's working okay with a version check:

     (cc) $ cookiecutter --version
     Cookiecutter 0.7.2

+If the result is `Cookiecutter 0.7.2`, that means it's time to [find some code to turn into a Python package](choosing_code/README.md)!